Code-Institute-Submissions/thrill-seekers/TESTING.md

 ### JSX Validation
 The validation of the JSX code was done with the [ESLint](https://eslint.org/) <br>
 To check the code with ESLint, "npx eslint" was executed in the terminal.
-As expected, there is no fedback from the tool.
-This means that the code does not contain any errors and meets the requirements of eslint.
+As expected, there is no feedback from the tool.
+This means that the code does not contain any errors and meets the requirements of Eslint.

 | Test Result Screenshot                                                                                                            | Result          |
 | --------------------------------------------------------------------------------------------------------------------------------- | --------------- |